 being punished for non-compliance), and if this is the limit of their ambitions then so be it.
 They aren't rewarded for compliant behaviour.54 They are only incentivised towards behaviours that (a) are not in conflict with lawful compliance; and (b) meet additional standards of behavioural outcomes.
 The purpose of the association is not to achieve 'business as usual' via minimal compliance.
 It is to go beyond the floor and raise the standards for each of the 'watchers', the 'watched' and the 'protected'.
 This of course requires that someone cares about the higher standard.
 In this regard, society has a distribution of attitudes across a spectrum.
-The spectrum includes the minimum and enable the creation of value through behaviour and incentives - a creation in which blockchain can be of aid.
+The spectrum includes the minimum standard but allows those who are not satisfied to look beyond the minimum and enable the creation of value through behaviour and incentives - a creation in which blockchain can be of aid.